Chad-Mowbray/certs/README.md

+# HTTP and HTTPS
+Today we are going to go over what separates HTTP from HTTPS.

 ## Public Key Cryptography

-You might have noticed that, when browsing on the internet you will occasionally see different icons to the left of the url bar.
+You might have noticed that, when browsing on the internet, you will occasionally see different icons to the left of the url bar.

 If we go to some random [blog](http://derpturkey.com/), we see an information icon with "Not secure" text.